All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Evening Dosing: An Alternative

 Some practitioners recommend evening dosing, particularly for patients who experience mild fatigue after injection.
-Administering Ta1 before bed allows any drowsiness to coincide with sleep.
-Additionally, certain immune repair and regeneration processes are more active during sleep, which some clinicians believe may complement Ta1's mechanism.
+Administering Ta1 before bed allows any drowsiness to coincide with sleep. certain immune repair and regeneration processes are more active during sleep, which some clinicians believe may complement Ta1's mechanism.

 If you choose evening administration, aim for at least 2 hours after your last meal.
 Consistency remains the most important factor regardless of whether you choose morning or evening timing.